-A study of "common practice" harmony, including elementary analysis with preliminary discussion of elements of formal contrapuntal writing and chorale texture.
-Prerequisite: Music literacy as reflected in one of MUS 100, MUS 111, Royal Conservatory Rudiments II, or consent of the Department.
-Strongly recommended to be taken concurrently with MUS 152.
+A survey of the history of music from antiquity to 1750.
+Composers, compositions, styles, forms, and trends in musical development are included.
+Prerequisite: Music literacy reflected in one of MUS 100, MUS 111, MUS 211, Royal Conservatory Rudiments II, or consent of the Department.